Grand jury: Liberia

+Grand juries in Liberia were included in section 7 of article 1 of the constitution of 1847.
+By article 21 of the Constitution of Liberia, 'No person shall be held to answer for a capital or infamous crime except in cases of impeachment, cases arising in the Armed Forces and petty offenses, unless upon indictment by a Grand Jury".
+For example, the national Port Authority's managing director was indicted by the Monteserrado County Grand Jury in July 2015, on charges of economic sabotage, theft of property and criminal conspiracy.
+It is one of the only remaining countries using a grand jury in this manner.

+History

 Origins

-The first instance of a grand jury can be traced back to the Assize of Clarendon in 1166, an Act of Henry II of England.
+Richard Helmholz traces the Grand Jury's origins to the Assize of Clarendon in 1166, an Act of Henry II of England, though others note that the trial jury was brought to England by the Normans, and a form of grand jury may have been used during the reign of Æthelred the Unready.
 Henry's chief impact on the development of the English monarchy was to increase the jurisdiction of the royal courts at the expense of the feudal courts.
 Itinerant justices on regular circuits were sent out once each year to enforce the "King's Peace".
 To make this system of royal criminal justice more effective, Henry employed the method of inquest used by William the Conqueror in the Domesday Book.
 In each shire, a body of important men were sworn (juré) to report to the sheriff all crimes committed since the last session of the circuit court.
 Thus originated the more recent grand jury that presents information for an indictment.
 The grand jury was later recognized by King John in Magna Carta in 1215 on demand of the nobility.

-The grand jury can be said to have "celebrated" its 800th birthday in 2015, because a precursor to the grand jury is defined in Article 61, the longest of the 63 articles of Magna Carta, also called Magna Carta Libertatum (Latin: "the Great Charter of Liberties") executed on 15 June 1215 by King John and by the Barons.
-The document was primarily composed by the Archbishop of Canterbury, Stephen Langton (1150–1228).
-He and Cardinal Hugo de Sancto Caro developed schemas for the division of the Bible into chapters and it is the system of Archbishop Langton which prevailed.
-He was a Bible scholar, and the concept of the grand jury may possibly derive from Deuteronomy 25:1: "If there be a controversy between men, and they come unto judgment, that the judges may judge them; then they shall justify the righteous, and condemn the wicked."
-(King James Version) Thus the grand jury has been described as the "Shield and the Sword" of the People: as a "Shield for the People" from abusive indictments of the governmentor malicious indictments of individualsand as the "Sword of the People" to cut away crime by any private individual; or to cut away crime by any public servant, whether in the judicial, executive, or legislative branches.